 - to be at home in the wilds, but not wild yourself.

 - to deal with the impact of colonialism.

 Almish elves stand a little shorter than a human on average, and are typically of slender build; athletic individuals are typically wiry and sinuous rather than bulky.
 Their fine features and long, pointed ears are very much like those of eladrin, though they usually project a less haughty demeanour.

-Where eladrin are almost always pale, elves typically have skin of more earthy tones, rarely lighter than a moderate tan and often a very deep brown.
+Where eladrin are pale, elves have skin of dark, earthy tones—rarely lighter than a moderate tan, usually a very deep brown.
 They lack the bodily hair of humans, but grow extremely fine hair uniformly over their skin, making it slightly velvety to the touch.
 Their hair and eyes are most often some shade of green, but red, orange and brown are also common.

 Natural elves sport two short, elegant horns curving back along their crown, much like those of an antelope.
 Although these have no apparent function, they are traditionally decorated with small ornaments or painted patterns—a courageous elf may even carve a pattern into their surface.
 However, the eladrin-dominated Calanish society encourages that elven infants have their horns removed at birth, to better fit in amongst “polite company”.